-Thirupungur is a small village about 2 kms from Vaitheeswaran Koil.
+Thirupungur Sivalokanathar Temple is situated in a small village about 2 kms from Vaitheeswaran Koil.
 This place was once surrounded by Pungu trees and hence the name Thirupungur.

 The Shiva lingam is a Swayambhu (Self manifested) lingam and is supposed to have come from an anthill.
 The Nandi here is also a Swayambhu.
 The presiding deity at this temple is Shivalokanathar and His consort is Soundaryanayaki.
 Vinayakar is supposed to have dug a tank here for nandanar on Lord Shiva’s orders and is known as Kulam Vettiya Vinayakar.
 Devotees offering their prayers to Kulam Vettiya Vinayakar have all their wishes fulfilled.

 Nandanar was a devout Shiva Bhaktha.
 He was born into a low caste family and as a result was denied entry into any temples.
 His ambition was to visit the temple at Chidambaram.
-He was working in the fields of a Brahmin Landlord.
-He would always put off Nandanar’s request to visit Chidambaram.
+He was working in the fields of a landlord who would always put off Nandanar’s request to visit Chidambaram.
 Nandanar used to tell everyone that he will visit “Chidambaram tomorrow” (Thiru Nalai Poven).
-He was telling this over a period of time to everyone and he came to be known as “Thiru nali Povar”.
+He was telling this over a period of time to everyone and he came to be known as “Thiru nalai Povar”.

 According to archaeological evidence, Rajaraja Cholan had gifted twelve velis (measures) to this temple.
 During his reign there was severe drought that resulted in famine and the king prayed to Lord Shiva to bring rain.
 Lord Shiva came in his dream and asked him to do special poojas for Sivaloganathar.
 Sundarar was present at the temple when the King came to offer his prayers.
 The King requested Sundarar to sing in praise of the Lord and bring rain.
 Sundarar agreed on the condition that the King would donate twelve velis (measures) of land to the temple.
 Sundarar sang in praise of the God and there was a heavy downpour threatening to cause heavy damage to the country.
 The King requested Sundarar to stop the rain.
 Sundarar again laid the same condition.
 The king gifted the land and immediately it stopped raining.